nathanhleung/fallback/www/docs/quickstart.md

 httpRequest.end();
 ```

-See [`send-server.js`](https://github.com/nathanhleung/fallback/blob/main/src/example/send-server.js) for an example of how to write a server that modifies blockchain state using `eth_sendTransaction`.
-Instead of getting the data returned from the call and sending it back as the HTTP response, you need to extract the data from the `Response` event (defined in [`HttpProxy`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpProxy.sol)) after the transaction is included in a block.

 ## 8. Expose your fallback() app to the web

 To expose your fallback() app to the web, you'll need to create a TCP server that can pass messages to and from the deployed contract on the blockchain.